Professional VIX Investment Analysis & Advice

 NEW: Cryptocurrency coverage

-We provide investment advice and analysis of the VIX futures market and related volatility exchange traded products (ETPs).
+We provide investment advice for the VIX futures market and related exchange traded products (ETPs).

-The VIX futures market is a growing derivative market that had over $4 billion in average daily trading volume in 2016.
+The VIX futures market is a growing derivative market with over $4 billion in average daily trading volume in 2016.

 Volatility ETPs are composed of VIX futures which are based on the CBOE S&P 500 Volatility Index (VIX) or otherwise widely known as the "fear index".

-Here you can learn how to trade popular volatility ETPs like SVXY and VIXY for profit.
+On this website, you can will be provided with the tools and knowledge to trade popular volatility ETPs like SVXY and VXX for profit.

-In addition to the leverage, one of the most attractive features of short volatility is its ability to generate returns when the market trades sideways, thus making it an excellent "catchup" trade.
+In addition to the leverage, one of the most attractive features of a short volatility strategy is its ability to generate returns when the market is rangebound, thus making it an excellent "catchup" trade.

-However, periods of exceptional performance come with a substantial cost.
+However, periods of market beating performance come with a substantial cost.

 Any exposure to this asset class must be actively managed and this is where we can help you.

-We publish daily updates and weekly newsletters with analysis of the VIX Futures Curve, the VIX and various other volatility indices and the S&P 500 index.
+Our subscribers get daily updates and weekly newsletters with analysis of the VIX Futures Curve, the VIX and various other volatility indices as well as the S&P 500 index.

 You will have access to live and historical volatility data, real-time dashboards, daily reports and many customized volatility analytics that help you succeed as a trader.